The Great American Migration of 2020: On the move to escape the coronavirus

 But when John, 65, suffered a ski injury in Telluride, Colo., in January, the local clinic had no ultrasound machine.
 He had to drive two hours to assess his injury.
 “It was a wake-up call that health care is really important, but it’s uneven across the U.S.,” he said.

-From their cabin, they would have to travel 90 minutes to a small hospital if the virus hit them.
-They went home to the city.
+It’s a risk they’ve decided to take, even though they would have to travel 90 minutes from their cabin to a small hospital if the virus hits them.

 A 'bonus track'